 I don't remember any other options.

 Attention!
-Number is understood as ONE NUMBER.
-I.e, IT IS FORBIDDEN reduce, for example, by two, getting .
-Recording only stands for that the number of segments evenly.
-And there are no cuts to speak of.
+The number is understood as a SINGLE NUMBER.
+That is, IT IS FORBIDDEN reduce, for example, by two, getting .
+Record only stands for, that the number of segments even.
+And there is no talk of any reductions

 The terms are similar to those of the trapezoidal method: